pyroll-project/pyroll-core/paper.md

 - Plansee SE
 - Liberty Ostrava a.s.

+# Conflict of Interest

+The authors declare, that they have no conflict of interest.

 # Research Projects

 The software development was or is supported by the following research projects: